Understanding Your Statistics

 Total amount spent on traffic for this link.
 Tracked by adding cost parameters to your tracking URL or using traffic source cost tokens.

-Revenue
+Revenue (NET REV.)

 Profit